ZeynelAbidin91/smart_shopping_list/README.md

 # Smart Fridge Shopping List Generator

 This is a Gradio app that helps users generate shopping lists based on images of their refrigerator contents.
-The app uses computer vision to detect food items, considers dietary preferences and cuisine familiarity, and generates a QR code for easy transfer to your smartphone.
+The app uses LlamaIndex's agent system along with Qwen2.5 VLM for image analysis and Claude for intelligent list processing.
+It considers dietary preferences and cuisine familiarity, and generates a QR code for easy transfer to your smartphone.

 ## Features

-- Image-based food item detection using computer vision
+- Advanced image-based food detection using Qwen2.5 VLM
+- Intelligent list processing with LlamaIndex agents
-- Diet and cuisine preference filtering
+- Diet and cuisine preference filtering using Claude
-- Interactive shopping list customization
+- Smart complementary item suggestions
 - QR code generation for easy smartphone access
 - User-friendly Gradio interface

+## Architecture

+The app uses a multi-agent system powered by LlamaIndex:
+- **Image Analysis Agent**: Uses Qwen2.5 VLM for accurate food item detection
+- **Preference Management Agent**: Handles dietary and cuisine preferences
+- **Filtering & Suggestion Agent**: Uses Claude for intelligent list processing

 ## Setup